Location & Continent

 Geography and Physical Features

-The Sahara’s terrain is remarkably diverse.
-It includes towering sand seas, called ergs, stony plains known as regs, and rocky plateaus called hamadas.
-Significant mountains such as the Ahaggar Mountains in Algeria and the Tibesti Mountains in Chad rise dramatically from the desert floor.
-There are also depressions like the Qattara Depression in Egypt, lying below sea level.
-These varied landscapes create stunning visual contrasts and host a surprising number of life forms.
+The Sahara’s terrain is diverse.
+It includes large sand seas, known as ergs, stony plains called regs, and rocky plateaus referred to as hamadas.
+Mountain ranges such as the Ahaggar Mountains in Algeria and the Tibesti Mountains in Chad rise above the surrounding desert.
+Depressions, including the Qattara Depression in Egypt, lie below sea level.
+These landforms create strong environmental contrasts and support adapted plant and animal species.

 Climate and Weather Patterns